Professional Issues Tracker

 Our position

-Providing Work and Learn programs and opportunities offers a practical, feasible solution to help grow the accounting profession.
+Providing work-and-learn programs and opportunities offers a practical, feasible solution to help grow the accounting profession.
 The PICPA is helping to facilitate these programs and encouraging higher education institutions and firm leaders to adopt these programs.

 Work-and-Learn Models for CPA Candidates: Taking Action to Eliminate Barriers